rsvim/rfc/1-TUI/1-Widget.md

                 v
 ```

-When it comes to the terminal device, we set the `(0,0)` coordinate as the top-left corner of the terminal device.
-Thus it becomes to:
+When it comes to the terminal device, we set the `(0,0)` coordinate as the top-left corner of the terminal device:

 ```text
 (0,0)------------------------(width,0)-->X